Vikas1667/ML_Projects/README.md

 ## Indent and Emotion classification(To start)

 ## Language Translation (In progress)
+1. English to French
+2. French into Fongbe or Ewe(Kaggle)

 ## Text Mining and NLP
 1. News Extraction and NLP(UK and Spainish news)